Obedience Psychology And Changes Of Behavior

 Are you prone to destructive obedience?

 Obedience can be defined as a social response to orders from an authority figure.
-The necessity of hierarchy for obedience may be important when distinguishing it from another concept: conformity.
+The necessity of hierarchy for obedience may be important when distinguishing it from another type of social influence: conformity.

 Both conformity and obedience usually require amenability, or a behavioral change based on social influence.
 However, obedience normally entails changing one's behavior due to an order from an authority figure, while conformity typically refers to changing one's behavior, thoughts, or attitudes to align with the opinions and actions of other people or social norms.